gocd-contrib/gocd-oss-cookbooks/README.md

 - ```docker build . -t gocddev/gocd-dev-build:centos-8-SNAPSHOT -f Dockerfile.centos```
 - ```docker build . -t gocddev/gocd-dev-build:ubuntu-20-04-SNAPSHOT -f Dockerfile.ubuntu```
 - ```docker build . -t gocddev/gocd-dev-build:windows2019-SNAPSHOT -f Dockerfile.windowsservercore2019```

+# Publish

+To publish a new image - add a new tag to the repository.
+The workflow will be triggered which will publish the image to [docker hub](https://hub.docker.com/r/gocddev/gocd-dev-build).

 # License